vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/adapter_design.md

 ### Are there replacements for `onConfigure`, `onStopCollection`, and `onDiscard` methods?

-The `onConfigure`, `onStopCollection`, and `onDiscard` methods from the Legacy SDK have no replacement in the Integration SDK.
+The `onConfigure`, `onStopCollection`, and `onDiscard` methods from the traditional Java SDK have no replacement in the Integration SDK.

 ---
 ### Can an Adapter collect for multiple Accounts/Adapter Instances?